disasterdisaster/chapter-03-exercises/exercise-1/README.md

 7. Push changes up to GitHub, and view them in your web browser.
 Make sure you are looking at the repository under _your_ account!

 Cereal

 Broth

 _Microbes_

 drinking water

-#frosting from a cake
+# frosting from a cake

-deteriorated tennis shoes,
+deteriorated tennis shoes

-##plastic bits
+## plastic bits